x-atlas-consortia/ubkg-neo4j/docs/BUILD_INSTRUCTIONS.md

 ## scripts
 The **scripts** folder contains:
-- the set of shell scripts (and optional Python scripts) used in the workflow
+- the set of Shell scripts (and optional Python scripts) used in the workflow
 - **container.cfg.example**, the archetype of the config file used by the scripts

 # Build distribution source directory